 At times intimate, at others bombastic, a multi-channel sound installation blends into this sculptural mise-en-scene: Tieu interposes Richard Wagner‘s overture to “Tannhäuser” with ordinary sounds from both the public and private realm, including keyboards, mouse clicks, chugging sounds, telephones and white noise.
 The result is a multi-layered soundscape in which disparate elements - such as an elaborate score by Wagner and noise - clash.

 In “Zugzwang,” as in Tieu‘s general artistic practice, themes of national historiography and the transnational migration of populations emerge.
 The abstracted image of a forest area where the artist crossed the border from the Czech Republic to Germany in 1992 has been engraved into large mirrored steel elements.
 Through her own subsequent naturalization process, the artist became familiar with methods of control and the pressure under which the enormous administrative apparatus puts individuals.

 Another part of the installation comprises sounds, texts, sculptures, memorabilia and found objects that are exhibited in two oversized shelves in the centre, creating a site of instability and exposing the way governments of leading industrial nations have perverted the principle of “form follows function” in order to prevent civil disobedience against the bureaucratic apparatus even before it can arise.

 The first catalogue of Sung Tieu‘s artistic work will be published by Haus der Kunst and Nottingham Contemporary in the context of her extensive and parallel solo exhibitions in Germany and the UK.

 Curated by Damian Lentini

-The exhibition and catalogue are generously supported by the Alfried Krupp von Bohlen and Halbach Foundation.
-Further support for the catalogue has been received from the Henry Moore Foundation.
+The exhibition and catalogue are generously supported by the Alfried Krupp von Bohlen und Halbach-Stiftung.
+Further support for the catalogue has been received from the Henry Moore Foundation and Emalin, London.